zhenyuluo/monorepo-starter/README.md

 └── utils
 ```

-the dependency of the projects looks like below:
+the dependencies of the project look like below:

 ```mermaid
 graph TD;